shvets/shvets.github.io/presentations/01/vagrant-and-chef.md

 * To overcome **It "works on my machine!"** syndrome - development environment is different from production environment.

-* Somtimes required software is **not available** on developer's platform.
+* Sometimes required software is **not available** on developer's platform.
 Example: 64-bit instant client for oracle was broken for almost two years on OS/X >= 10.7.

 * **Development for PAAS**, such as Heroku, Engine Yard etc. You can find/build virtualization that is pretty close to